Hypergeometric Hodge modules: Introduction

-The second step, carried out in section three consists in studying the behavior of a projectivized version of the above mentioned direct image module under the so-called \emph{Radon}-transformation.
-It is well-known (see \cite{Brylinski} and \cite{AE}) that there is a close relation between Fourier-Laplace transformation and Radon transformation of holonomic $\cD$-modules, however, the former one does not a priori preserve the category of mixed Hodge modules whereas the latter does.
-This fact is one of the main points in the prove of the existence of a mixed Hodge module structure on GKZ-systems in \cite{Reich2}.
-We calculate the behaviour of the Hodge filtration under the various functors entering into the Radon transformation functor, an essential tool for these calculations is the so called \emph{Euler-Koszul-complex} (or some variants of it) as introduced in \cite{MillerWaltherMat}.
-The last part of section three deals with the Hodge module structure on the holonomic dual GKZ-system (which is, under the assumptions on the initial data, also a GKZ-system).
+The second step, carried out in section \ref{sec:Radon} consists in studying the behavior of a twisted structure sheaf on a torus under a certain integral transformation which generalizes the Radon transformation in \cite{Reich2}.
+It is well-known (see \cite{Brylinski} and \cite{AE}) that there is a close relation between the Fourier-Laplace transformation and the Radon transformation for holonomic $\cD$-modules, however, the former does not a priori preserve the category of mixed Hodge modules whereas the latter does.
+This fact is one of the main points in the proof of the existence of a mixed Hodge module structure on GKZ-systems in \cite{Reich2}.
+We calculate the behaviour of the Hodge filtration under the various functors entering into the integral transformation functor, an essential tool for these calculations is the so called \emph{Euler-Koszul-complex} (or some variants of it) as introduced in \cite{MillerWaltherMat}.
+We finally get the following statement for the Hodge filtration on the GKZ system $\mcm^{\widetilde{\beta}}_{\widetilde{A}}$ (cf. Theorem \ref{thm:HodgeGKZ}).
+We call a matrix homogenous if all of its columns lie in an affine hyperplane.
+Moreover, an integer matrix is called normal, if the semi-group generated by its columns is the intersection of the cone generated by these columns with the lattice generated by them (see Formula \eqref{eq:Bnormal} below). \begin{theorem-non}[Theorem \ref{thm:HodgeGKZ} below] Let $\widetilde{A}$ be a homogeneous, normal $(d+1) \times (n+1)$ integer matrix, $\widetilde{\beta} \in \mathfrak{A}_{\widetilde{A}}$ and $\beta_0 \in (-1,0]$.
+Then the GKZ-system $\mcm^{\widetilde{\beta}}_{\widetilde{A}}$ carries the structure of a mixed Hodge module whose Hodge filtration is given by the shifted order filtration, i.e.

-In section four we explain the above mentioned conjecture from \cite{ReiSe2} and show how its proof can be deduced from our main result.